-Addiction often follows a similar course: the person with an addiction may not know what’s wrong or be able to express that something is amiss.
+Oftentimes, a person with an addiction may not know what’s wrong or be able to express that something is amiss.
 Then, people around that individual do not always recognize signs of trouble.
 This reality, unfortunately, means that too few people get the help they need for their addictions.

 Addiction and its treatment represent a serious challenge.